hrr2000/client-python-basic-interface/README.md

 # your class
 class TestModel(BaseMLModel):
-    # **kwargs contains all parameters you have sent from your client ex. frontend.
+    # **kwargs contains all parameters you have sent from your client.
     def run(self, **kwargs):
         # call your function
         return myfunc(name=kwargs['name'])